yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 #### HDFS as a distributive storage framework

-Relicates data on flexible block sizes of 128 MB.
+Replicates data on flexible block sizes of 128 MB.
 The name node acts as the master in a cluster of nodes.
 The name node consist of a hardware that contains an operating system and name node software.
 The master node is responsible for managing the file system, control access to the file system, monitor, redistribute and reschedule tasks in case of partial system failure.
 The name node has the read and write capabilities.
 Another component of the HDFS beside the blocks and name node is the data node.
 The data nodes contain an operating system and data node software.
 They are responsible for storing and replicating data.
+By default every node keeps three copies of the input files but replication occurs automatically.
 They are also incharge of fulfiling read and write requests from users, and upon request from the name node, they can delete, resize and replicate blocks.
 These characteristics of HDFS makes it highly fault tolerant and maximizes throughput.
 The aim of HDFS is not to reduce latency.

 #### Hadoop MapReduce